 Charlotte, NC 28272-1083.

-In person: Payments can also be made in any Walmart location at the customer service desk or with a cashier.
+Payments can also be made in any Walmart location at the customer service desk or with a cashier.
 You’ll need to bring the payment coupon from your credit card statement, along with the Walmart credit card itself.
 Similarly, if you’re a Sam's Club member, you can make a Walmart credit card payment at any Sam's Club location at the customer service desk or with a cashier.